 - For school librarians and teachers: Booktalk the titles to the students.
 A booktalk will entice children to read the book.

-- All GSF voting forms, ballots, bookmarks, book talks and other information can be found on the CLNH website.
+- All GSF voting links, bookmarks, book talks and other information can be found on the CLNH website.

 - Try not to make reading the GSF books an assignment.
 The object is to promote recreational reading.